Ein Sof: Atzmus

 Hasidic Judaism in the 18th century internalised the esoteric, transcendent emanations of Kabbalah into immanent, psychological perception and correspondence.
 The term in Hasidic philosophy for the divine source is Atzmus ("essence").
 While the Ein Sof of Kabbalah can only be infinite, Atzmus, rooted higher in the Godhead, is beyond finite/infinite duality.
 As the Etzem, it both transcends all levels, and permeates all levels.
 This is reflected in the paradoxical acosmic monism of Hasidic panentheism, and relates to the essence of the Torah and the soul.
-In Hasidic thought, Kabbalah corresponds to the World of Atzilus, the sephirah of Chochmah and the transcendent soul level of Chayah; Hasidic philosophy corresponds to the World of Adam Kadmon, the sephirah of Keter and the soul essence of Yechidah.
+In Hasidic thought, Kabbalah corresponds to the World of Atzilus, the sephirah of Chokmah and the transcendent soul level of Chayyah; Hasidic philosophy corresponds to the World of Adam Kadmon, the sephirah of Keter and the soul essence of Yechidah.
 The Baal Shem Tov taught that the only reflection of Atzmus is the sincerity of the soul in performing the Jewish observances and prayer.
 Consequently, Hasidism gave new emphasis to the common folk, and to prayer and action over traditionally pre-eminent Torah study, as Atzmus is most reflected in the lowest levels, the purpose of creation in making a "dwelling place" for God in the lowest realms.
 In response, Chaim Volozhin, the main theological theorist of the Misnagdim, opposed Hasidic panentheism and re-emphasised Talmudic study.

+Other views

+The Sabbatean movement believed in a heterodox doctrine of Lurianic Kabbalah as taught by Nathan of Gaza, in which the Ein Sof itself was the origin of evil and the world of the qlippoth.
+According to this belief, the tzimtzum and subsequent re-radiation only took place for the creative aspects of the godhead, known as the "thoughtful light" (or she-yesh bo mahshavah).
+The greater divine aspects that had no desire for creation, the "thoughtless light" (or she-ein bo mahshavah), remained within the vacuum (tehiru) and became a material substrate for the thoughtful light’s creation.
+However, the ray of creative light could only penetrate to the upper half of the tehiru, while the lower half, known as the "Great Abyss", remained dominated by the unformed thoughtless light, which retaliate by creating the world of the qlippoth to destroy the thoughtful light’s creation.
+Sabbateans believed that the Messiah, Sabbatai Zevi, was a trapped or demonic soul whose escape from the Abyss would result in the purification of the qlippoth and the Abyss itself being penetrated and formed by the creative light, thus reconciling the polarities of God.